The Corporate Governance Review: Indonesia

-- disclosure of annual reports;
+- of annual reports;

-The Company Law regulates the mandatory disclosure (in the form of a newspaper announcement or notification to the employees, or both) for private companies that would like to conduct the following corporate actions (among others):
+The Company Law regulates the mandatory disclosure (in the form of a newspaper announcement or notification to employees, or both) for private companies that would like to conduct the following corporate actions (among others):

 - acquisitions, mergers, consolidations and spin-offs;